austinesparza/JonesLab/2025jul10_1040_RStudio_LeftJoin_dbsnpVariantAnnotation_clinvar.md

 ## Conclusions

-- The **CHROM + POS + ID** approach yielded the highest confidence set of rsID-annotated array variants.
-- **Total annotated rsIDs**: 3931 (deduplicated by ID).
+The CHROM + POS + ID join strategy provides position-resolved resolution for rsID-annotated array variants.
+Of the 3,931 unique variant sites identified through this approach, 57% are consistently annotated as `Pathogenic`, while the remaining 43% exhibit mixed or conflicting interpretations.
+This highlights the value of site-level evaluation in downstream variant prioritization.

-- REF and ALT were preserved but excluded from matching to avoid dropouts from allele encoding mismatches.
+Reference (`REF`) and alternate (`ALT`) alleles were preserved in the output but were excluded from join criteria to reduce dropouts due to allele encoding inconsistencies across sources.

 ---